AliBerardi/CuTransmission_analysis/README.md

 ### Docker
-There is also the possibility to run the software through docker.
+There is also the possibility to run the software through docker.<br>
-The following steps illustrates how to run the analysis and observe the results.
+The following steps illustrate how to run the analysis and observe the results.
 1. Build the container:
 ```bash
 docker build -t ntof-env .